“Therefore humble yourselves under the mighty hand of God, that He may exalt you in due time.”

 The Greek indicates that humility is to allow oneself to be humbled by God (passive voice).
 Humility here means recognizing God’s grace, that is, what God does on the Christian’s behalf.
 God brings situations into our lives so that we understand that we are finite, not infinite.
 We are not God.
 We are at the mercy of His design for us.
 In His providence, he places events and people into our lives so that we concede our need for him.

 Do you want the grace of God in your life?
 Humble yourselves.

 But gives grace to the humble” (James 4:6).

 Humility is recognizing God’s grace and providential care for our lives.

-God will not humble us.
+Our verse says that we are to “humble yourselves.”
 Humility is our responsibility.
 When God directs that we humble ourselves, and we then turn around and ask God to humble us, we insult God.
 If God does humble us, it will not be a pleasant experience (2 Corinthians 12:21).

 Humility is not self-effacement.
 It is not standing round-shouldered.
 Do not confuse humility with asceticism.
-A humble person can use the first person singular, “I.” Humility is an attitude toward God that gives Him the credit for who we are and what we do.
+A humble person can use the first person singular, “I.” Humility is an attitude toward God that gives Him credit for who we are and what we do.